 top of page

-Most of my research continues to focus on either the petrology and geochronology of igneous rocks in the Pacific Northwest or on the geochemistry of water and sediment of lakes in the south Puget Sound area.
+My ongoing "hard rock" research focuses primarily on the petrology and geochronology of volcanic and plutonic rocks of the Cascade arc.
 This page contains brief summaries of these projects and links to some publications and posters.

 Tepper et al (2023) Slab Rollback as the Cause of Challis Event